Silfaz/digitalgarden/content/Daily log 2023.md

 ### 10, tisdag
 - Helsingborg, 🌥️/🌧️ 5 ºC
 - Lunch: Leftover dal and fried rice.
-Dinner:
+Dinner: Bread + stuff.
 - Vet with Laika: Kennelhosta vaccination; got her little nodule next to the ear checked (probably just a clogged pore); need to brush her teeth more.
 - Oatly: Mostly meetings (gurt, TD).
 - Klimatavtal strategimöte in the evening.
 Very productive and good discussions.
 Updates from groups, discussion about our standpoint on Väla extension.